This tutorial will show you how to set up Synology Drive (Client and Server) on a Synology NAS.

 10. Refer to the video above to learn how the tool automatically syncs data to your NAS and allows you to reclaim some of the space locally!

-3.3 Setting up Multiple Sync Folders – Synology Drive Client & Server Tutorial
+2.3 Setting up Multiple Sync Folders – How to Set Up Synology Drive

 The initial setup of the Synology Drive Client only allows you to sync an individual folder.
 For this reason, you have the option of syncing the “My Drive” folder, or a “Team Folder”.
 This is NOT to say that you can only sync one folder, it’s just that the initial setup only allows you to sync one.
 If you’d like to sync multiple, follow the instructions below.

 1. Open the Synology Drive Client’s settings.
 Select Create under Sync Tasks.